 The long-awaited moment has finally arrived – you’re starting to see new hair growing in the recipient area.
 At this stage of the process, your transplanted follicles have moved from the dormant telogen phase into anagen, which is the phase of the hair growth cycle when active growth takes place.
 The new hairs will initially be fine and thin, but they will thicken over time.
 During this phase, both the donor and recipient sites should be fully healed, and you should not see any noticeable evidence of the transplant.

 - Months 8-12: Maturation

 The final stage in the first year after an FUE hair transplant is called the maturation period.
 During this time, the fine hairs become thicker, and you should be able to see 75 to 80 percent of your final outcome.
 At this stage, you should have longer and denser hair that you can comb, cut and style as you please.

 - One Year and Beyond

 Now that you know what to expect during the hair restoration timeline, you may be ready to explore next steps with a qualified and experienced hair transplant surgeon.
-Hair transplantation innovator Dr. Robert Jones is internationally recognized for the results he has helped patients achieve with FUE surgery.
+Hair transplantation innovator Dr Robert Jones and his partner, Dr Jonathan Huber are internationally recognized for the results they have helped patients achieve with FUE surgery.

-As a doctor who has dedicated 100 percent of his practice to hair restoration, he provides consistently outstanding and natural-looking hairlines to men and women around the world who are embarrassed about their hair loss.
-Contact his Toronto clinic to schedule a complimentary consultation.
+As doctors who have dedicated 100 percent of their practice to hair restoration, they provide consistently outstanding and natural-looking hairlines to men and women around the world who are embarrassed about their hair loss.
+Contact the Toronto Hair Transplant Surgeons to schedule a complimentary consultation.